drawwithcode/2018-group-work-group-10/README.md

 loadJSON(url, gotData, 'jsonp');
  ```
-  And also add this in html head:
+  And also added this in html head:

   ```  <meta http-equiv="Content-Security-Policy" content="upgrade-insecure-requests"> ```